Shanmca13/Agile-Templates/README.md

 ---

 ## 👤 About Me
-I’m a certified SAFe Scrum Master with hands-on experience supporting Agile teams in the banking and financial services domain.
+I’m **Shan**, a certified SAFe Scrum Master with hands-on experience supporting Agile teams in the banking and financial services domain.
 I created this repo to share useful resources and demonstrate my commitment to continuous improvement.

 ---